katiehermalik/GA-first-full-stack/README.md

 Add bootstrap to your project and use some of the basic styling for layout.

-At a basic level, most layout challenges can be solved with [the info this page](https://getbootstrap.com/docs/4.2/layout/overview/) and [this page](https://getbootstrap.com/docs/4.2/layout/grid/).
+At a basic level, most layout challenges can be solved with [the info on this page](https://getbootstrap.com/docs/4.3/layout/overview/) and [this page](https://getbootstrap.com/docs/4.3/layout/grid/).

 Also in the docs, check out the Components section and some of the subsection.
-There's a nice collection of other styles you can use to easily get great professional default styling for things like [forms](https://getbootstrap.com/docs/4.2/components/forms/) or [buttons](https://getbootstrap.com/docs/4.2/components/buttons/)
+There's a nice collection of other styles you can use to easily get great professional default styling for things like [forms](https://getbootstrap.com/docs/4.3/components/forms/) or [buttons](https://getbootstrap.com/docs/4.3/components/buttons/)

 ### EJS Partials/Includes